jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 	-rwxr-xr-x@ 1 Jeff  staff     13 Dec 24  1996 Sn
 	-rwxr-xr-x@ 1 Jeff  staff    369 Dec 24  1996 Topten

+It's unfortunate that the archive did not contain a complete dump of the original "Adventures in Math" diskette.
-What's a little disturbing about the above archive is that all the files are dated "Dec 24 1996".
+It's especially disturbing that all the files in the archive are dated "Dec 24 1996", calling into question which, if any, of these files are authentic.

-However, if you dig around a bit more on the Internet Archive, you discover that [A Large Collection of DOS Collections](https://archive.org/details/large_dos_collection_2013_08) contains:
+After digging around a bit more on the Internet Archive, I discovered that [A Large Collection of DOS Collections](https://archive.org/details/large_dos_collection_2013_08) contains:

 - DOS Collection v0.7/DVD1/Adventures In Math (1983)(Ibm).zip